 - Wrongful death in the event the victim dies

-How Can Hale & Monico Help Me?
+How Can Hale & Monico Help Chicago Residents?

 When we retain texting while driving accident clients, we investigate right away to uncover all details surrounding the accident.
-Not only do we understand Illinois personal injury law, we know how to obtain the evidence needed to support our clients’ cases.
+Not only do we understand Chicago, Illinois personal injury law, we know how to obtain the evidence needed to support our clients’ cases.
 Automobile accidents typically require input from expert witnesses who can, among other things, explain how the accident happened and how the victim will be impacted in the future.
 We’ve developed a network of trusted expert witnesses who are ready to help.
 Our firm also has extensive experience dealing with insurance companies and aggressively demanding the compensation that victims deserve.
 If necessary, we will take your case before a jury.

 Contact A Chicago Texting While Driving Accident Attorney